MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 There are other exclusions as well.
 For example, macOS MDM process can replace Microsoft's Defender's managed configuration files.

-There are situations when a Global Administrator needs to restart Defender on all or some managed machines.
+There are situations when a Global Administrator needs to restart Defender on all or some managed devices.
-Typically it's done by creating and running a JAMF's policy that runs a script on remote machines (or similar operations for other MDM vendors.)
+Typically it's done by creating and running a JAMF's policy that runs a script on remote devices (or similar operations for other MDM vendors.)

 In order to avoid marking those policy-initiated operations, Microsoft Defender detects those MDM policy processes for JAMF and Intune, and permits tampering operations from them.
 At the same time, tamper protection will block the same script from restarting Microsoft Defender, if it is started from a Terminal locally.